flutter/website/src/content/release/breaking-changes/flutter-gradle-plugin-apply.md

 The AGP version is the number that comes at the end of the line `classpath 'com.android.tools.build:gradle:7.3.0'`, so `7.3.0` in this case.
-Similarly, the kotlin version comes at the end of the line `ext.kotlin_version = '1.7.10'`, in this case `1.7.10`.
+Similarly, the Kotlin version comes at the end of the line `ext.kotlin_version = '1.7.10'`, in this case `1.7.10`.

 Next, replace the contents of `<app-src>/android/settings.gradle` with the below,